nobidev/cilium/.github/ISSUE_TEMPLATE/enterprise_hubble_cli_release_template.md

 > [!IMPORTANT]
 > When a new Cilium Enterprise release tag gets pushed, [Hubble CLI release workflow] gets triggered.
 > Hubble CLI gets released only from the latest stable branch.
 For example, if the current supported
-> versions are v1.14-ce, v1.15-ce, and v1.16-ce, Hubble CLI gets released from v1.16-ce branch.
+> versions are v1.15-ce, and v1.16-ce, Hubble CLI gets released from v1.16-ce branch.
 Ignore
-> workflow runs from v1.14-ce and v1.15-ce branches.
+> workflow runs from v1.15-ce branches.

 - [ ] Ask [Hubble team] to approve the [Hubble CLI release workflow] run.
 - [ ] Wait for the workflow to finish.
 A draft release gets pushed to [isovalent/hubble-releases repo].